Mount Zion Chapel

 The Songs of Praise dates are July 1st with Janet & Andy Kay,

 and August 5th. which is "Sunday-School Remembered".
+Each will be followed by tea at the chapel.

 with the Orton Male Voice Choir.
 This will be followed by supper and a sale of produce.